TrackPolitics logoTrackPolitics

 AI-generated

-Yuan Yang is a Labour (Co-op) MP for Earley and Woodley, elected in July 2024.
-She sits on the Treasury Committee (since October 2024) and previously served on the Finance Bill committee, with a focus on economic and fiscal issues in Parliament.
+Yuan Yang is a Labour (Co-op) MP for Earley and Woodley, elected in 2024.
+She currently serves on the Treasury Committee and previously sat on the Finance Bill committee, reflecting a focus on financial and public service issues.

 Voting Patterns